-Dress for the weather.
-You'll be outdoors a lot, and the buildings are neither heated nor air conditioned.
+Dress for the weather since the buildings are neither heated nor air conditioned.
 I recommend good shoes for walking on gravel, dirt and old stairs and floors.

 Bannack is about 30 minutes drive from Dillon, and there is no food or fuel sold in between.
 There is a water fountain in the small visitor center.
 Pack whatever drinks, snacks or picnic you may need.

-You may want cash in small bills if you arrive before the visitor center opens, which we did.
+You may want to bring cash in small bills, especially if you arrive before the visitor center opens.

 Related: What to Expect at the WWII Topaz Internment Camp in Utah

 Bannack ghost town is a fascinating destination for history lovers.
-The Old West doesn't get any more authentic than this.
-It's worth your time if you're traveling through this part of Montana.
+The Old West doesn't get any more authentic and it's worth your time if you're traveling through this part of Montana.

 Good to Know